ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 ### Results of Step 3
 {: #kmip_standalone_ordering-step3-results}

-* You get console notification that your request to add the certificate is being processed.
+* You get a console notification that your request to add the certificate is being processed.
 * When the certificate is added successfully, you get console confirmation and the added certificate is displayed in the **Client SSL certificates** table on the service details page.

 ## Connecting vCenter Server to the KMIP instance